 Whether you’re pushing, pulling or lifting things, your shoulders are hard at work.
 As one of the most mobile joints in the human body, they are also one of the most prone to instability and injury.

-While shoulder pain and injury are often caused by athletic activities involving excessive, repetitive type motions, they can also occur during everyday activities—particularly if the shoulder joint is affected by osteoarthritis.
+Shoulder pain and injury are often caused by athletic activities involving excessive, repetitive type motions.
+But, they can also result from wear and tear and everyday activities—particularly if the shoulder joint is affected by osteoarthritis.
 Pain can come on gradually or abruptly and can range from mild to severe.
 Other symptoms include loss of motion, grinding, and swelling around the shoulder.

 If you are suffering from the pain and loss of function associated with arthritis of the shoulder and nonsurgical methods aren’t cutting it, shoulder replacement surgery may be your best treatment option.